Throttling Prevention

 The following circumstances promote throttling:

-Usage of 3rd party tools for SharePoint Online backup - especially during working hours
+Usage of 3rd party tools for SPO backup - especially during working hours

 Use of tools that crawl your whole filesystem (like preview renderer etc.)